twincatlicense/twincat3-license/README.md

 GreenApple-TCBSD使用说明(readme).pdf is tc/bsd twincat3 valid license software readme,If you want to find the Valid version of the software, please contact twincatlicense@outlook.com

-InstallAppleCE使用说明(readme).pdf is wince twincat3 valid license software readme,If you want to find the Valid version of the software, please contact twincatlicense@outlook.com
+InstallAppleCE使用说明(readme).pdf is wince7.0  wec7.0  twincat3 valid license software readme,If you want to find the Valid version of the software, please contact twincatlicense@outlook.com

 support All platform: wince7.0   wec7.0    win7   win10  win11  TCBSD